Curriculum Intent

 The Art department here at Bourne Community College is a colourful and dynamic learning environment, the Art staff are an energetic and passionate team and are all practising artists.
 The Art program is rich and vibrant and enables students to explore different materials, styles and techniques, developing observational skills and the ability to analyse, reflect and refine ideas.
 Projects are thoughtfully designed and informed by different artists, cultures and themes.
 Students show creative risk-taking and problem solving through their work, projects are designed to ignite passion for the subject.

 The Art team create links to develop art within the local community, securing funding and sponsorship and creating local partnerships.
-Year 9 students have recently worked with local community artists to create a large jubilee themed mosaic for the pavilion in our local park.
-Community artwork on display can also be seen at both Chichester and Bosham station, as well as in local residential care homes.
-They have supported the ‘Adopt a Ward/Thinking of You’ community project, reaching out and showing support through art and letters, to patients and staff in the Coronary Care Unit at St Richards’ Hospital.
-Also links with the Education and Community Officer at QE/Staunton Country Park create opportunities for students to participate in workshops and art days at these venues.
-Most recently, links have been made with two local sculptors at Matt Black Barn.
+Through these links numerous artworks have been created.
+One project created with local community artists, enabled year 9 students to make a large jubilee themed mosaic for the pavilion in our local park.
+Community artwork has also been displayed at both Chichester and Bosham station, as well as in local residential care homes.

 Learning Journey